petablox/pldi19-artifact/README.md

 An analysis is either `interval` (for buffer overrun) or `taint` (for integer overflow and format string).
 The characteristics of programs are described in Table 1.

 Below, we describe the step-by-step instructions to reproduce the experimental result.
 Note that Step 1 is mandatory to run Step 2 or 3.
+The order between Step 2 and 3 does not matter.

 ### Step 1: Batch-mode analysis and Bingo
 The following commands run Sparrow's taint analysis on two versions of `shntool`.